olliegardner/seminar-roulette/timelog.md

 - _0.5 hour_ Updated the guided tour help text.
 - _2 hour_ Finalised codebase and evaluation survey in preparation for sending it out to participants.
+- _1 hour_ Created a graph using matplotlib which shows the number of seminars taking place each week in semester 2.

+### 3 Feb 2021